 Once you've decided that culinary school is the right choice for you, the question becomes which culinary school?
 Here are five things to look for when choosing a culinary school:

 The American Culinary Federation (ACF) is the top professional chefs' organization in North America and is the organization responsible for regulatory oversight of culinary schools.

 Schools seeking ACF accreditation must undergo a thorough evaluation of their curriculum, facilities, student-teacher ratios, certification of instructors and more.
 ACF accreditation is like a seal of approval from the culinary industry, so you can be confident that an ACF-accredited culinary arts program is going to adhere to a uniform standard of instruction and provide a top-quality culinary arts education.

 While you're working toward your dream of success in the culinary industry, the reality is that entry-level foodservice jobs aren't exactly high-paying.
 And since it's not uncommon for some culinary schools to charge $40,000 or more, that often means incurring a large amount of student-loan debt.

-Fortunately, many local community colleges offer ACF-accredited culinary programs at prices that are incredibly affordable.
+Fortunately, many local community colleges offer ACF-accredited culinary programs at incredibly affordable prices.
 For instance, the culinary program at any of the community colleges in California will cost state residents around $1,300.
 When you consider that ACF accrediting ensures a standard level of quality (not to mention the fact that many programs that charge upwards of $40,000 have no accreditation whatsoever), an excellent culinary education does not need to be an expensive one.

 Something else to remember is that the longer a school has existed, the broader its network of alumni will be.
 And that translates into jobs.
 If a school has been around for 50 years or more, the chances are that hundreds of its graduates are working in kitchens throughout the area and beyond — many of whom may be the executive chefs or sous chefs who do the hiring.